-While your mushrooms are growing, it can't hurt to keep an eye out for mold.
-Oyster mushrooms are generally quite at home with other fungi, but it's usually not something you want in your kitchen.
+While your mushrooms are growing, you'll want to keep an eye out for mold.
 Many newcomers to mushroom cultivation are scared off by a general atmosphere of panic regarding mold in the commercial mushroom cultivation community, but for the home grower it is a far less troublesome concern.
-Nonetheless, a tiny spot of mold can spread quickly, so it's best to nip it in the bud.